 Cubital Tunnel Syndrome

-Cubital tunnel syndrome is a disorder caused by compression of the ulnar nerve at the elbow.
+Cubital tunnel syndrome is a disorder caused by compression (pinching) of the ulnar nerve at the elbow.

-The ulnar nerve passes close to the surface of the skin at the elbow (“funny bone”) and is easily damaged by repeatedly leaning on the elbow, by bending the elbow for prolonged periods, or sometimes by abnormal bone growth in the area.
+The cubital tunnel is called a tunnel because it is the narrow passageway through which the ulnar nerve passes around the elbow on its way to the wrist and hand.
+The ulnar nerve provides sensation to the little finger, ring finger, and the side of the hand.
+Because the ulnar nerve passes close to the surface of the skin at the elbow (“funny bone”), it is easily damaged by repeatedly leaning on the elbow, by bending the elbow for prolonged periods, or sometimes by abnormal bone growth in the area.
 It is less common than carpal tunnel syndrome.
-Baseball pitchers are prone to cubital tunnel syndrome because of the extra twist of the arm required to throw a slider.
+Baseball pitchers are prone to cubital tunnel syndrome because of the extra twist of the arm required to throw a pitch called a slider.

 Symptoms of cubital tunnel syndrome include numbness and a pins-and-needles sensation of the ring and little fingers and pain in the elbow.
 Eventually, weakness of the hand, particularly of the ring and little fingers, may develop.
 Weakness may also interfere with the ability to pinch using the thumb and index finger and the ability to grip with the hand because most of the small muscles in the hand are controlled by the ulnar nerve.
 Severe, chronic cubital tunnel syndrome can lead to muscle wasting (atrophy) and a clawlike deformity of the hand.

 Doctors often base the diagnosis of cubital tunnel syndrome on an examination.
 However, nerve conduction studies may be needed to help pinpoint the exact area of nerve damage, especially if surgery is being considered.